rwu-exelixis/python-graph-visualization/docs/source/customizing.rst

 * :doc:`Integration with other libraries <./integration>` for importing data from a Pandas DataFrame or Neo4j GDS projection.

+.. contents:: On this page:
+   :depth: 1
+   :local:
+   :backlinks: none

 Coloring nodes
 --------------